sahahn/parc_scaling/docs/by_pipeline.md

 - The bottom part of the figure, Inter-Pipeline Comparison, shows mean rank as calculated between each parcellation-pipeline combination

-- Robust regression lines of best fit on the log10-log10 data are plotted separately for each pipeline across both figures (shaded regions around the lines of fit represent the bootstrap estimated 95% CI).
+- The regression line of best fit on the log10-log10 data are plotted separately for each pipeline across both figures (shaded regions around the lines of fit represent the bootstrap estimated 95% CI).
+  The OLS fit here was with robust regression.

 ## Intra-Pipeline Comparison